-This is a dramatic turn for two countries that have defined their geopolitical identities around nonalignment — Finland, for decades, and Sweden for two centuries.
+This memorandum, which agrees to lift the arms embargo and cooperate with Turkey on terrorism, will allow Sweden and Finland to proceed with NATO membership — which is itself a dramatic turn for the two countries.
+Both had defined their geopolitical identities around nonalignment — Finland, for decades, and Sweden for two centuries.
 After resisting NATO membership for so long, Russia’s invasion forced Finland and Sweden to reconsider their security interests, and see ascension as a deterrent to future Russian aggression.

 “This is pretty monumental,” said Katherine Kjellström Elgin, a fellow at the Center for Strategic and Budgetary Assessments.
 “It’s a fundamental change to the European alliance structure.”

 We have reached an agreement! #NATOSummit #WeAreNato pic.twitter.com/VHKrndZVmU— Ann Linde (@AnnLinde) June 28, 2022

 Finland and Sweden already closely cooperate with NATO but had eschewed formal membership, a stance that worked both politically and strategically.
 Russia’s full-scale invasion of Ukraine changed everything.